Why some Shopify customers order then return constantly (and how to spot the pattern)

 Most merchants default to this.
 The reasoning: "they're still a customer, they still generate revenue, blocking them would be aggressive."

-This is the wrong frame.
-The question isn't revenue — it's contribution margin.
+Wrong frame.
+The question isn't revenue.
+It's contribution margin.
 A customer with a 70% return rate generates negative contribution margin on most DTC categories.
-You are paying them to keep ordering.
+You're paying them to keep ordering.

 Tag the customer "elevated risk" and apply different rules.
-Some options:
+Options:

 - Store credit only (no cash refund)